byt3bl33d3r/OffensiveDLR/Kukulkan/README.md

 The Payload Server is used for C2: it hosts the needed assemblies, 'jobs' &  handles output.

-C2 Comms are performed over HTTPS (server also supports HTTP2), everything is encrypted using AES-256, including the initial stage :).
+C2 Comms are performed over HTTPS (server also supports HTTP2), everything is encrypted using ECDHE with AES-256 & HMAC-SHA256, including the initial stage :).

 The reasoning behind making this is to provide researches/red-teamers/pentesters a way of experimenting with the idea without having all the overhead of installing [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY) which is not yet stable.